RaoZiJian/MyDocuments/Sprite3D.md

 ##Animation 3D

 To run an animation of `Sprite3D`, we have `Animation3D\Animate3D` classes. `Animation3D` can be created from the 'c3b' or 'c3t' format files.
 And then create the `Animate3D` through the Animation3D object.
 You can use `runAction()` to run the `Animate3D` since it is a subclass of the `ActionInterval`.
-This is alike the relation between `Animation\Animate`.
-We have a sample in the `testcpp` titled `Testing Animate3D`.
+This is like the relation between `Animation\Animate`.
+We have a sample in the `testcpp` named `Testing Animate3D`.

 ```cpp